SnackyZac/itemlist/info.md

 ## How do I get started?
 A few great commands to get started are:
-!joinqueue to be assigned a random pawn.
+- '!joinqueue' to be assigned a random pawn.
-!bal to see your current coin balance.
+- '!bal' to see your current coin balance.
-!buy to purchase things from the store.
+- '!buy' to purchase things from the store.

 To avoid chat spam instead of publicly posting feel free to whisper me directly.
 This rule will be applied as needed, but a good rule of thumb is if its too hard to follow a